alxmagro/modele/README.md

 // => false

 user.errors
-// => { ... }
+// => Errors { ... }
 ```

-Validators will return an Error object, not a simple english message.
-You should use it to create your own errors messages, this will make easier build Internationalizations Views.
+Validators will return an Errors Object, not a simple english message.
+You should use it to create your own errors messages, this will make easier to customize and build Internationalizations Views.
 You will find message examples in [i18n-examples.js](https://github.com/alexandremagro/modele/blob/master/bin/i18n-example.js).

 ## And more...